casciolab/HEP_Preprocessing/toolboxes/README.md

 This pipeline relies on **heavily modified versions of [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php)** and **HEPLAB** tailored specifically for heartbeat and interoception-related EEG processing.

-These customizations include:
-- Extended preprocessing routines
-- Integrated HEP components
-- Automation of filtering, ASR, ZAPLINE, and bad channel detection

 ---

 ## 🚫 Why the Code Isn’t Here

 GitHub restricts uploads of individual files larger than 25MB via the web interface.
 Even when compressed, the full modified EEGLAB+HEPLAB package exceeds this limit.

 ---